The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Although there are a number of exemptions from having a price label on each individual item, stores can also be fined for every missing shelf price tag.
 For more information about Massachusetts item pricing law, please visit M.G.L.
 Chapter 94, Section 184 B, C, D and E.

-Some food stores offer consumers one of the items free if it scans higher than the lowest advertised price.
+Food stores that are in the waiver program offer consumers one of the items free if it scans higher than the lowest advertised price.
 Price accuracy guarantees are required to be posted at each checkout lane.